HKV-products-services/python_package_template/README.md

 ### Naming

-The current package name is `python_package_template`, if you search for this in your IDE (e.g. VS Code) you can replace these with your given name.
+The current package name is `python_package_template` and `# Python package template`, if you search for this in your IDE (e.g. VS Code) you can replace these with your given name.

 ### Pre-commit